 495 Undergraduate Seminar Spring.
 2(2-0) P: BMB 462 or concurrently R: Open only to students in the Biochemistry or Biochemistry/Biotechnology majors.
 SA: BCH 495 Extension and synthesis of concepts of biochemistry.
 Relationships to societal issues.
-Senior Thesis 499 Fall, Spring, Summer.
+499 Senior Thesis Fall, Spring, Summer.
 1 to 8 credits.
 A student may earn a maximum of 8 credits in all enrollments for this course.
-A student may earn a maximum of 8 credits BMB 490 and BMB 499 R: Open to juniors or seniors.
+A student may earn a maximum of 12 credits for BMB 490 and BMB 499.
+R: Open to juniors or seniors.
 Approval of department.
 SA: BCH 499 Laboratory research culminating in a thesis.

 514 Medical Biochemistry Fall.
 3 credits.
 R: Open only to students in the College of Human Medicine and the College of Osteopathic Medicine.
-SA: BCH 514 Not open to students with credit in BMB 521.
-Basic biochemical principles and terminology: metabolism and function of biomolecules of importance in medical biology and human pathophysiology.
-Genetics for Medical Practice 523 Summer.
+SA: BCH 514 Not open to students with credit in BMB 521 Basic biochemical principles and terminology; metabolism and function of biomolecules of importance in medical biology and human pathophysiology.
+515 Medical Biochemistry and Molecular Biology Fall.
+2(2-0) R: Open to graduateprofessional students in the College of Osteopathic Medicine.
+Not open to students with credit in BMB 514.
+Basic biochemical principles and terminology.
+Overview of metabolism of biomolecules of importance to medical biology and human pathophysiology.
+523 Genetics for Medical Practice Summer.
 1(1-0) Interdepartmental with Pediatrics and Human Development.
-Administered by Pediatrics and Human Develop-ment.
+Administered by Pediatrics and Human Development.
 R: Open only to graduate-professional students in the colleges of Human and Osteopathic Medicine.
 SA: BCH 523 Basic principles of genetics for medical students.